monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 and privacy needs.\
 *Note:* Stagenet and Testnnet only supports *Advanced mode*.

-(1) **Simple mode:** This mode will connect your wallet to a
+(1) **Simple mode:** In this mode your wallet will display a simple
-    remote node.
-Please note that remote nodes may weaken your privacy.
-    Choose this if you have low privacy requirement, need to quickly access the Monero network, and only intend to manage small amount of Monero.\
+    interface with easy access to basic functionality like sending, receiving, transactions history, address book, accounts, and merchant mode, as well as hardware wallet support.
+It will connect to a third-party server (a remote node), and it will not start a local node in your computer (the blockchain will not be downloaded).
+    Choose this option if you don't have enough space to store the blockchain file (at least 90 GB), if you don't require maximum privacy and you accept the privacy risks of using a remote node to connect to the Monero network.\
-(2) **Simple mode (bootstrap):** This mode is similar to the previous
+(2) **Simple mode (bootstrap):** In this mode your wallet will also
-    one, as it will connect you to a remote node, but will download the blockchain to your local drive in the background.
-As soon as you have a local copy of the entire blockchain, you will be connected to your local node.
-It allows you to start using Monero immediately and have a fallback option if your local blockchain needs to sync new blocks while offering the privacy benefits of a full node when fully synced.\
+    display a simple interface with easy access to basic functionality.
+    Additionaly it will start a local node in the background.
+This local node will start the download of the blockchain file (at least 90 GB), which can take many hours or even days.
+While the blockchain file is being downloaded, your local node will temporarily connect to a third-party server (a remote node known as bootstrap node), which will allow you to start using Monero immediately.
+After downloading and synchronizing the blockchain and the wallet, your local node will only temporarily connect to the bootstrap node when your blockchain is not updated.
+Be aware that using a remote node (including a bootstrap node) to connect to the Monero network may reduce your privacy.\
-(3) **Advanced mode:** Using this mode will let you run a full node,
+(3) **Advanced mode:** In this mode your wallet will display all
-    which downloads and maintains an entire copy of the blockchain.
-Your wallet will not be usable until your local copy of the blockchain is fully synchronized.
-Choose this mode if the maximum privacy matters to you.\
+    advanced features available, like changing fees/transaction
+    priority, solo mining, message verification, transaction
+    proof/check, offline transaction signing, key images importing, custom remote node (including .onion remote nodes), custom bootstrap node, starting a local node without setting a bootstrap node (maximum privacy), changing blockchain location, and daemon log.
+In this mode you can choose if you want to connect to the Monero network via a remote node or a local node.
+If you decide to run a local node, the blockchain file will be downloaded.
+If you want to start using Monero immediately, you can also set a bootstrap node (remote node) in the Settings \> Node page.
+To achieve maximum privacy in your connection to the Monero network, it's recommended to avoid using a remote/bootstrap node and instead use advanced mode to start a local node without setting a bootstrap node.\
 (4) **Change language:** This will let you choose the language from the
     startup page (again).